quicwg/base-drafts/draft-ietf-quic-invariants.md

 The byte contains the length in bytes of the Destination Connection ID (see
 {{connection-id}}) field that follows it.
 This length is encoded as an 8-bit unsigned integer.
-The Destination Connection ID field follows the DCI Len and is between 0 and 255 bytes in length.
+The Destination Connection ID field follows the DCID Len and is between 0 and 255 bytes in length.

 The byte following the Source Connection ID contains the length in bytes